billabear/docs/docs/user/subscriptions/create_subscription.md

 sidebar_label: Create Subscription
 sidebar_position: 7
 ---
-Changing the price for a customer's price is a common customer service.
+Creating a subscription is a common task for account managers when onboarding new clients.
 BillaBear makes this an easy task.

 ## Permissions